TL;DR

 | IHT Due @ 40% | £400,000 |

 Eleanor's son, as the executor, would be faced with a £400,000 tax bill from HMRC, which must be paid before probate is granted and the assets can be fully distributed.
-This is where the liquidity problem arises, and where a Whole of Life policy becomes invaluable.
+This is where the liquidity problem arises, and where a Whole of Life policy becomes invaluable. (illustrative estimate)

 The Core Solution: Whole of Life Insurance Explained

 Unlike term insurance, which only covers you for a set period (e.g., 25 years), a Whole of Life policy provides permanent cover.
-As long as you continue to pay the premiums, the policy will pay out.
+As long as you continue to pay the premiums, the policy may pay out.
 This certainty is what makes it the perfect vehicle for IHT planning, as death is a certainty, not a risk.

 Critical Distinction: Modern vs. Traditional Whole of Life Plans